-Israel in God’s purpose
+Israel in God’s Purpose

 The careful reader of the Bible will be in no doubt that the nation of Israel has occupied a special place in the purpose of God.
 But many people today find this difficult to reconcile with the nature of the modern State of Israel.
 How did the “special relationship” arise?

-Abraham’s descendants were brought out of Egypt by God’s power and were eventually settled in twelve tribes in the Promised Land, Israel.
+Abraham’s descendants were brought out of Egypt by God’s power and were eventually settled in 12 tribes in the Promised Land, Israel.
 There they lived under the Law, a system of regulations given them by God through Moses, with the intention of training them to be a people devoted to His service.
 In the following centuries the Jews repeatedly neglected the worship of God and turned to worship the idols of their pagan neighbours, and as a result were driven out of their land by the invasion of foreign powers.
-They lived for centuries scattered and persecuted, as God had warned them would happen (read Deuteronomy 28).
-Nevertheless, despite their waywardness, the Jews preserved the word of God both in the land of Israel and during their exile in other countries.
+They lived for centuries scattered and persecuted, as God has warned them would happen (read Deuteronomy 28).
+Nevertheless, despite their waywardness, the Jews preserved the Word of God both in the land of Israel and during their exile in other countries.

 Promises to the Patriarchs

 But the promises God made to Abraham did not only concern the nation of Israel.
 He was to be “a father of many nations” (Genesis 17:5), though significantly it would be one special Jewish descendant who was to ensure the fulfilment of the promise of blessing for all peoples.
 This descendant, spoken about so long before, was the Lord Jesus Christ.
-Later promises made to David, one of Israel’s kings, filled out further details of what Jesus would accomplish, and of how “God will give unto him the throne of his father David: and he will reign over the house of Jacob for ever” (Luke 1:32,33).
+Later promises made to David, one of Israel’s kings, filled out further details of what Jesus would accomplish, and of how “God shall give unto him the throne of his father David: and he shall reign over the house of Jacob for ever” (Luke 1:32,33).

-The truth about mankind
+The Truth about Mankind